When Rubrics Fail: Error Enumeration as Reward in Reference-Free RL Post-Training for Virtual Try-On: Related Work

 \textbf{RL for Visual Generation.} RLHF is standard for aligning language models~\cite{ouyang2022training}; DPO~\cite{rafailov2023direct} removes the explicit reward model, while GRPO~\cite{shao2024deepseekmath} normalizes advantages within candidate groups.
 Several works adapt policy optimization to diffusion models~\cite{black2023training,fan2024reinforcement,wallace2024diffusion}.
 Flow-GRPO~\cite{liu2025flow} introduces ODE-to-SDE conversion for flow-matching models; MixGRPO~\cite{li2025mixgrpo} uses mixed ODE-SDE sampling, SuperFlow~\cite{he2025superflow} enables on-the-fly training, and TreeGRPO~\cite{zhang2025treegrpo} constructs search trees for step-level credit assignment.
 DiffusionNFT~\cite{zheng2025diffusionnft} proposes a negative-aware finetuning objective.
 GRPO-Guard~\cite{wang2025grpoguard} addresses over-optimization via regulated clipping, directly relevant to the reward regression we observe (Fig.~\ref{fig:training_dynamics}).
 Our work focuses on reward design rather than optimization mechanics.

 \textbf{Reward Design for Subjective Tasks.} ImageReward and HPSv2~\cite{xu2024imagereward,wu2023human} train reward models on human preference datasets but are aesthetics-centric.
 Using VLMs as evaluators~\cite{chen2024mllm,gong2025onereward,wu2024qbench,zhang2024qbench,wang2025unified} has been applied to both evaluation and training-time rewards.
-RaR~\cite{gunjal2025rubrics} generates task-specific rubrics, improving interpretability; Rubicon~\cite{rubicon2025} extends this with defense rubrics, exploring explicit vs.\ implicit aggregation.
-UniWorld-V2/Edit-R1~\cite{uniworldv2} uses VLM implicit feedback for image editing post-training via logit-based scoring---structurally parallel to our implicit approach, though applied to general editing.
+RaR~\cite{gunjal2025rubrics} generates task-specific rubrics, improving interpretability; Rubicon~\cite{rubicon2025} extends this with defense rubrics, exploring explicit vs.\ implicit aggregation; and DR Tulu~\cite{shao2026drtulureinforcementlearning} evolves rubrics over training to counter generic, trivially-satisfied criteria, the same dilution we observe for reference-free rubrics.
+QA-LIGN~\cite{jacob2025qa} decomposes a constitution into hierarchical principle-specific QA checks scored by an LLM judge and optimized with GRPO for safety alignment using a structured per-axis reward complementary to our error-counting method.
+UniWorld-V2/Edit-R1~\cite{uniworldv2} uses VLM implicit feedback for image editing post-training via logit-based scoring, which is structurally parallel to our implicit approach, though applied to general editing.
 CoCoEdit~\cite{cocoedit2025} shows exclusive reliance on VLM rewards degrades content consistency, motivating region-based regularization---paralleling our observation that source integrity sees the smallest IEC improvement.
 GenEval~\cite{ghosh2023geneval} and TIFA~\cite{hu2023tifa} demonstrate that decomposing quality into countable criteria (compositional errors and QA failures, respectively) yields more stable signals than holistic scores.
 IEC extends this principle from evaluation to training rewards in a reference-free setting.